The Earth Is Flat? Check Wikipedia

 Fake news has been, well, in the news a lot lately.
 It seems no claim is too absurd to be aired.

-For example, NBA legend Shaquille O'Neal has just become the fourth NBA star to make public remarks that he believes the earth is flat, not round.
+For example, NBA legend Shaquille O'Neal has just become the fourth NBA star to make public remarks that he believes the Earth is flat, not round.

 "I'm just saying.
 I drive from Florida to California all the time, and it's flat to me," he said on a podcast he hosts.

 For the world's largest crowdsourced encyclopedia, combating myths like this is nothing new.
-(Check their entry on contemporary flat-eartherism, titled, "Modern flat Earth societies.")
+(Check its entry on contemporary flat-eartherism, titled, "Modern flat Earth societies.")

 "Wikipedia has been dealing with fake news since it started 16 years ago," notes LiAnna Davis, deputy director of the Wiki Education Foundation.